Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Moon rocks are a mix of weed, cannabis oil and hash or kief.

-Cannabis oil is a concentrate of cannabis produced from the plant (mostly the buds) and usually contains very high levels of THC, 60-90%.
+Cannabis oil is a cannabis concentrate produced by extracting cannabinoids from the flowers and usually contains very high levels of THC, of around 60-90%.

-The best way to collect kief is simply by using a grinder that has a special chamber which allows the kief to fall through the sieve, but won’t allow it to go back through it.
+The best way to collect kief is simply by using a grinder with a special chamber that collects plant crystals—called the pollen catcher grinder.

 As you may assume, higher quality weed usually has more kief and the kief that comes off those buds is usually high in quality as well.

-For the best moon rocks, we suggest you use the kief from your own grinder as it will give you the most familiar taste combined with an already known high.
+For the best moon rocks, I suggest you use the kief from your own grinder as it will give you the most familiar taste combined with an already known high.

 Moon rocks got their name from the fact that the kief they are rolled into closely resembles the color of MDMA dust, also known as Molly.